gocachebr/gocache-discovery-ingress-plugin/README.md

-# Gocache Api Discovery plugin
+# GoCache Api Discovery plugin
-THis plugin mirros the traffic but without copying actual data but its schema.
+This plugin mirrors the traffic without copying actual data, only the schema.

-## Envoriment variables neeeded
+## Environment variables needed

 ### GOCACHE_DISCOVERY_TOKEN

-Authentication token, you can get it from GoCache support chat or in the api discovery section in the panel
+Authentication token, you can get it from GoCache support chat or in the api discovery section of the panel

 ### GOCACHE_DISCOVERY_MAX_REQUESTS_STORED (optional)